apache/cordova-coho/docs/plugins-release-process.md

 This whole process depends on the `ACTIVE` environment variable being set and containing a list of the plugins you want to release.
 This command can automatically select the plugins that need a release:

-TODO How does it figure out which need a release?
-TODO Does this actually work?
-On Windows it sure doesn't.

     ACTIVE=$(for l in cordova-plugin-*; do ( cd $l; last_release=$(git describe --tags --abbrev=0 2>/dev/null || git rev-list --max-parents=0 HEAD); git log --pretty=format:'* %s' --topo-order --no-merges $last_release..master | grep -v "Incremented plugin version" > /dev/null && echo $l); done | xargs echo)
     echo $ACTIVE